whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Nature-Box-Subscription-September-2015-Review-Coupon.md

 <DT>Salt and Pepper Lentil Loops</DT>
 <DD>Net Wt.
 4 oz</DD>
 </DL>
 <p>I've had these lentil loops before from Trader Joe's and love them, so I thought I'd try their version and OMG, these are better!
 With the addition of pepper, it gives it a slight kick that's both yummy and the perfect addition to this savory snack.
-I'm a fan and will be getting this again in my next box!</p>
+I'm a fan and will be getting this again for sure!</p>
 <br>

 <center><a href="http://www.shareasale.com/r.cfm?b=395413&u=1115177&m=41415&urllink=&afftrack=" target="_blank">